Edinburgh Woollen Mill: History

 In November 2020, Edinburgh Woollen Mill was placed into administration.

 In January 2021, it was announced that Marks & Spencer had acquired the Jaeger fashion brand but not Jaeger's 63 shops and 13 concessions, for £5 million.

-In January 2021, it was announced that Edinburgh Woollen Mill, Ponden Homes and Bonmarché had been bought out of administration by an international consortium of investors who will inject fresh funds into the business (led by the existing management team).
+In January 2021, it was announced that Edinburgh Woollen Mill, Ponden Homes and Bonmarché had been bought out of administration by an international consortium of investors who injected fresh funds into the business (led by the existing management team).

-In April 2021, it was announced that Peacocks had been brought out of administration by a senior executive backed by an international consortium of investors.
-Edinburgh Woollen Mill Group's chief operating officer Steve Simpson will take over the business.
+In April 2021, it was announced that Peacocks had been brought out of administration by a senior executive backed by an international consortium of investors, removing it from The Edinburgh Woollen Mill to a sister company.
+The Edinburgh Woollen Mill Group's chief operating officer Steve Simpson took over the business, as CEO.

-Operations

-The Edinburgh Woollen Mill Group Ltd (EWM Group) is the holding company for three core brands: Edinburgh Woollen Mill, Jane Norman and Peacocks.
-As of spring 2016, the group operates close to a thousand stores in the UK, comprising: